 Normally, even if when we see a Macaw, we think “pet” or “zoo”.
 Not in Costa Rica.

 Their loud calls, squawks, and screams echo through the forest canopy.

-COOL FACTS: Macaws mate for life.
+Macaws typically mate for life.
 They not only breed with, but also share food with their mates and enjoy mutual grooming.
 In breeding season, mothers incubate eggs while fathers hunt and bring food back to the nest.

-Unfortunately, there are several species of macaws in danger.
-Many of these birds are trapped for the pet trade.
-Their rainforest homes are disappearing at an alarming rate due to deforestation.
-Making way for the mono crop, palm oil.
+There are several species of macaws that are endangered.
+Unfortunately, many of these birds are illegally trapped for the pet trade.
+Also, their rainforest homes are also disappearing at an alarming rate.

-This is where The Ara Project comes in…
+So what’s being done to help these feathered friends out?
+This is where The Ara Project comes in.

-How are they helping?
-By raising and releasing macaws back into the wild –
+How?
+By raising and releasing macaws back into the wild:

-Unwanted pets also arrive in poor condition.
-Although these birds aren’t suitable to return to the wild, they have the opportunity to reproduce.
-With the hope that their offspring could return to the wild and fly free.
+Although these birds were unsuitable to release to the wild, they were rehabilitated and given the opportunity to reproduce, with the hope that their offspring could return to the wild and fly free.

 Based on my travels through Costa Rica and seeing macaws for the first time in the wild, I created this art print:

 This is a print I created from a sketchbook drawing…